Border Lands

 Southern Insurgency

-Until recently the southern border (with Malaysia) was a pleasant and safe area for travellers.
+When I first visited Thailand, the southern border (with Malaysia) was a pleasant and safe area for travellers.
 Sadly this is no longer the case; since January 2004, the far southern provinces of Yala, Pattani and Narathiwat have suffered from separatist violence, with regular bombings and shootings.
 These provinces are largely Muslim in population, with historical links to Malaysia and, though many local people consider themselves to be Thai, others would prefer independence from Thailand.

-Many western embassies, including the British, have warned against all but essential travel to these provinces and to neighboring Songkla province.
+Many western embassies, including the British, have warned against all but essential travel to these provinces and to neighboring Songkhla province.
 Please check with the British or other embassies for latest travel advice.

-Though there have been relatively few incidents in Songkla province, on 3 of April 2005 three bombs exploded in this area, one at Had Yai International Airport, one at a hotel and one in a shopping center.
+Though there have been relatively few incidents in Songkhla province, on 3 of April 2005 three bombs exploded in this area, one at Had Yai International Airport, one at a hotel and one in a shopping center.
 Two people were killed and at least 15 seriously injured.

 Train Services South